rwywawn/SortingVisualizer/README.md

 # SortingVisualizer

 A sorting visualizer to better understand how sorting algorithms work.
-Currently it includes visualizarion for quick sort, bubble sort, insertion sort, selection sort, heap sort and merge sort.
+Currently it includes visualizarion for quick sort, bubble sort, insertion sort, selection sort, heap sort, counting sort and merge sort.

 NOTE: The time it takes for each algorithm to finish is not accurate since pauses are added when swapping and changing the value of items.